Hrvatski Telekom: History

 Hrvatski Telekom absorbed its subsidiary, T-Mobile, on January 1, 2010, creating a single unified company.
 The T-Com and T-Mobile brands were discontinued, although they remained active for business customers until 2013.
 HT acquired the IT services company Combis on May 17, 2010.

 The Croatian government transferred 3.5% of its shares to the Pensioners’ Fund in December 2010, which transferred them to the Restructuring and Sale Center (CERP) in December 2013.
 CERP reduced its holding to 2.9% in December 2015.

 In June 2014, HT acquired OT-Optima Telekom and subsequently held 19.1% of Optima's share capital.
 The Croatian competition agency extended HT's management of Optima until 2021.

 HT acquired a 76.53% stake in Crnogorski Telekom, the largest telecommunications company in Montenegro, from Magyar Telekom for €123.5 million in January 2017.
 Magyar Telekom, like HT, has Deutsche Telekom as a majority stakeholder.

 Hrvatski Telekom transferred its interests and shares in various subsidiaries, including Iskon Internet and OT-Optima Telekom, to HT holding on March 1, 2018.
 HT sold its electricity business to RWE Hrvatska in September 2018 and acquired digital terrestrial television provider HP Produkcija in November 2018, renaming it HT Produkcija in April 2019.
 HT sold its share in the travel agency E-tours to Uniline in November 2019.

 In January 2020, HT started selling its shares in Optima.
 By July 2021, HT and Zagrebačka banka agreed to sell their 54.31% stake in Optima to Telemach Hrvatska, finalizing the transfer in January 2022.

 HT merged Kabelsko distributivni sustav (KDS) into HT, completed in December 2021.
 HT Produkcija was merged into HT in June 2022.
 HT holding transferred its shares in Iskon Internet to HT in June 2023, and the merger of Iskon into HT was completed in January 2024.
 The network unit from Ericsson Nikola Tesla Servisi joined HT Servisi, a subsidiary of HT, on January 1, 2024.

 Services

 HT offers fixed telephony, broadband internet, and mobile telephony services.
 The company also provides television services under the MaxTV (IPTV and satellite) and EvoTV (pay digital terrestrial television) brands, as well as internet, television, and mobile services under the Iskon brand.

 Additionally, HT offers to companies IT services through its subsidiary, Combis.

 Shareholding and trading

-Hrvatski Telekom were listed on the Zagreb Stock Exchange in October 2007, with global depositary receipts trading on the London Stock Exchange until 2014.
+Hrvatski Telekom was listed on the Zagreb Stock Exchange in October 2007, with global depositary receipts trading on the London Stock Exchange until 2014.
 As of 2024, the company's majority shareholder is Deutsche Telekom AG, holding a 53.5% stake.
 Other significant shareholders include the Croatian War Veterans' Fund with 7% and the Croatian government's Restructuring and Sale Center with 2.7%.
 The remaining 36.8% of shares are held by private investors.